CheraDasham/Cafe-Bazaar-Downloader/README.md

 2. Enter Cafe Bazaar app URL when prompted
 3. App information and download link will be printed

+## For Tmpermonkey you can use 'Cafe Bazaar Downloader.js'

 ## Example

 ```bash